LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

  * **Global variables are not captured in a lambda.**

    This fact is due to the C++ standard.
-If you need (read-only) access to a global variable inside a lambda expression, one solution is to make a local reference to it; for example::
+If you need access to a global variable inside a lambda expression, one solution is to make a local reference to it; for example::